 #CHITCHAT?
 Co-Lead - Craig Newbery-Jones

-Dr Judith Rowbotham, Visiting Research Fellow, on the Importance of Heritage
+Dr Judith Rowbotham, Visiting Research Professor, on the Importance of Heritage

-#CHITCHAT member, Dr Judith Rowbotham is a Visiting Research Fellow in Plymouth's School of Law, Criminology and Government and a Director of SOLON Interdisciplinary Studies in Law, Crime and History.
+#CHITCHAT member, Dr Judith Rowbotham is a Visiting Research Professor in Plymouth's School of Law, Criminology and Government and a Director of SOLON Interdisciplinary Studies in Law, Crime and History.

 Everyday Policing: The Oral Testimony of Retired Police Officers

-#Chitchat? is working with Devon and Cornwall Police on a study of the nature of everyday policing in the twentieth century.
+#Chitchat? worked with Devon and Cornwall Police on a study of the nature of everyday policing in the 20th century.